aacrey/Asteroids/README.md

 ## Controls

  - Right and left arrow keys to rotate the ship
- - Up arrow key to accelerate ship
+ - Up arrow key to move the ship forward
- - ESC to close game
+ - ESC to close the game

 ## Tests